GoogleCloudPlatform/python-docs-samples/README.md

    ```
    gcloud config set project <your-app-id>
    ```
-1. Use the [Admin Console](https://appengine.google.com) to view data, queues, and other AppEngine specific administration tasks.
+1. Use the [Admin Console](https://appengine.google.com) to view data, queues, and other App Engine specific administration tasks.
 1. Use gcloud to deploy your app.

    ```